ProChain/prochain-substrate/README.md

 ## Create a stake
 Go to the Staking tab, and select Account actions at the top.
 Click on New stake.

 Select your controller and stash accounts.
 Enter how much of your stash balance you would like to stake.
-Leave a few PRA free, or you will be unable to send transactions from the account.
+Leave a few PRM free, or you will be unable to send transactions from the account.

-You can also choose where your validator rewards are deposited (to the stash or the controller) and whether rewarded PRA should be automatically re-staked.
+You can also choose where your validator rewards are deposited (to the stash or the controller) and whether rewarded PRM should be automatically re-staked.

 Sign and send the transaction